brufdev/many-notes/README.md

 Read the [FAQs](./docs/support/faqs.md) to find the answers to the most common questions.

+## Contributing

+If you're interested in contributing to Many Notes, please read the [contributing guide](./CONTRIBUTING.md) before submitting a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for the full license text.